-Typical single-ended driver and receiver circuits are shown in Figure 20.
-Use terminator circuits only where the disc drive is first or last in the daisy chain.
-See Note 1 following Figure 20.
+For "N," "W," and "WC" models which use single-ended drivers and receivers, typical circuits are shown in Figure 20.
+Terminator circuits (Note [1]) are to be enabled only when the disc drive is first or last in the daisy chain.